-11 Habits That Could Be Clogging Your Pores Without You Even Realizing It
+11 Habits That Might Be Clogging Your Pores

 No one enjoys breaking out, but it seems that even when we're out of our teen years, we can still easily get plagued by pimples.
 Apart from hormones, there may be some bad habits that are clogging your pores, and knowing what these culprits are can help clean up your skin and give you the clear complexion you desire.
 Our skin is sensitive, so even the most innocent of daily activities can cause some unwanted breakouts if our pores are all clogged up.